Michigan State shut out CMU in the fourth quarter, allowing just three first downs and 44 total yards and 1-of-4

-The impressive play of the Spartan linebackers under Tressel is one of the main reasons why Michigan State has led the Big Ten in rushing defense and total defense the past three seasons.
-In addition, the Spartans are one of just two NCAA Football Bowl Subdivision Schools, along with Alabama, to rank in the Top 10 nationally in total defense, rushing defense and scoring defense the last three years.
+The impressive play of the Spartan linebackers under Tressel is one of the main reasons why Michigan State has ranked in the NCAA FBS Top 10 in rushing and total defense the past four seasons - the only program in the nation to do so.